 The Library is for the use of members of New College only, and others may not be admitted, except with the permission of the Fellow Librarian or the Librarian, or when accompanied by a Fellow of the College.
 Members of New College must use their University card to gain access to the Library.
-A range of assistive equipment is kept in the entrance hall of the Library and may be used by students within the Library.
-New College Library also provides a document binding service to all current members of College for just £2.50, charged to your Battels.
+A range of assistive equipment is kept in the entrance hall of the Library and may be used by Junior Members within the Library.
+New College Library also provides both a document binding service and a lamination service to all current members of College.
+Binding costs are just £2.50 per document, and lamination costs 20 pence per sheet for A4 documents and 40 pence for A3 documents; charges for these are placed on Battels.

-3. BORROWING BOOKS
+3. Borrowing Books